chethanp11/master/docs/governance_and_policies.md

-# Governance and Policies — master/
+## Governance and Policies — master/

 This document defines the **governance model** for the `master/` agentic platform.

 Governance exists to ensure:
 - Safety
 - Auditability
-- Consistency
+- Determinism
 - Enterprise compliance
-- Controlled autonomy
+- Controlled autonomy at scale

-All enforcement is **centralized in core**.
+All governance is **centralized in core**.
-Products cannot bypass governance.
+No product, agent, or tool may bypass governance under any circumstance.

+This document is governed by:
+- `docs/engineering_standards.md`

 ---

 ## 1. Governance Scope

-Governance applies to:
+Governance applies uniformly across:
 - Flows
 - Steps
 - Agents
 - Tools
 - Models
 - Autonomy levels
-- Human-in-the-loop behavior
+- Human-in-the-loop (HITL)
-- Logging and persistence
+- Tracing, logging, and persistence

-No product code may implement its own governance logic.
+Rules:
+- ❌ Products must not implement custom governance logic
+- ❌ Agents must not self-enforce policy
+- ✅ All enforcement happens via core governance hooks

 ---

 ## 2. Policy Configuration

-Policies are defined in:
+All policies are **data-driven** and defined in:

 configs/policies.yaml

+Rules:
+- Policies are configuration, not code
+- Changes to policies do not require redeploying core logic
-Policies are **data-driven**, not code-driven.
+- Policies are evaluated **at runtime**, not compile time

 ---